irfanhasib0/Deep-Learning-For-Computer-Vision/README.md

 <a id='abn_motion'></a>
 ## Abnormal Motion Detection (Implementation From scratch)
 <a href='#table_of_content'> back </a>
+I am researching on human activity anomaly detection from CCTV footage personally.
+Here it is a very minimal demonstration on what I wish to achieve through my research.
+A large part of this work is not public yet.
+I am trying out VAE, VQVAE, Transformer, GCNN and some of my novel ideas on this domain.
+I am evaluating my methods on public benchmarks i.e. Shanhai-Tech, UBNormal dataset etc. Hopefuly I will be able to publish it soon.
   - Code : [motion-anomaly](https://github.com/irfanhasib0/Deep-Learning-For-Computer-Vision/blob/main/motion-anomaly/)
   - src/stream_io.py : Takes care of simultanous videoo and audio capture from webcam / ipcam / video file using ffmpeg.
   - src/feat_tracker.py : Detects key feature points and tracks them.